lawal2345/federated_depression_screening/README.md

 ## Overview

 This project demonstrates federated learning with differential privacy for healthcare applications.
-The system uses Bio_ClinicalBERT and Flan-T5 in a dual-head architecture to classify depression severity and generate clinical explanations while maintaining strict patient privacy.
+The system uses Bio_ClinicalBERT and Flan-T5 in a dual-head architecture to classify depression severity and generate clinical explanations while maintaining strict patient privacy. **The primary goal of this project was to demonstrate differential privacy implementation and prove the absence of data leakage in a federated learning system for healthcare applications.
+While model performance was secondary, the focus was on showing that sensitive patient data could not be reconstructed from the shared model updates.**

 ## Key Features